NethermindEth/Forta-Agents/Apeswap-Bots/Large-Balance/README.md

 ## Test Data

+In order to use the `PoC GnanaTokens Contracts`:
+1. Set the `isTestnet` variable to `true` in `src/utils.ts`.
+2. Change the `jsonRpcUrl` in `forta.config.json` to `https://data-seed-prebsc-1-s1.binance.org:8545/`.

+### Binance Testnet

-The agent behaviour can be verified with the following transactions:
+The bot behaviour can be verified in the following blocks:

--
+- 19240841